eboileau/gear_lamp/README.md

 - For `TASK [web/configure : Clone source code]`, we get `[WARNING]: Unable to use /var/www/.ansible/tmp as temporary directory, failing back to system: [Errno 13] Permission denied: '/var/www/.ansible'`.
 This is because we performs this task as Apache user (www-data), but /var/www is owned by root.

-- Running `dump_db.yaml` only is not harmless, this will load annotations each time to the DB (or results in an error for loading gene ontologies), unless maybe if we run the _full config_ (will the DB be re-created?)...
-The loader scripts (gEAR) should all be made _re-run safe_ !

 ### Install notes - eboileau@dhart

 - Make sure the setfacl tool (provided by the acl package) is installed on the remote host. `dpkg --list | grep acl` should show libraries AND command line utilities.
 We had to install `apt-get install acl`.
 We did not add this to the playbook.
+Also make sure `wget` is installed.

 - Skip `setup-config` tag.